2018 SCHOLARSHIP RECIPIENTS

 IGNACIO GORDILLO HERREJON

 “My mom and dad had to go through hardships in order to maintain our family.
 My dad got a job as a field worker to earn enough money to support a family of seven.
-As a child, I would sometimes hear my parents’ conversation that the money that my dad earned from working barely gave him enough money to maintain us and to pay the rent.
+As a child, I would sometimes hear my parents’ conversations that the money that my dad earned from working barely gave him enough money to maintain us and to pay the rent.
 My mom worked in a packing house where she had a night shift and came home tired, slept 4 hours, then woke up to take us to school."
-Ignacio will enroll at Cal State Fresno.
-Ignacio earned a 3.90 GPA in high school and is pursuing a Bachelor’s and Master’s degrees, and then a Multiple Subject Teaching Credential.
+Ignacio earned a 3.90 GPA in high school and is pursuing a Bachelor’s and Master’s degrees, and then a Multiple Subject Teaching Credential at CSU, Fresno.

 “Seeing how hard my parents work in the fields every day to make sure my siblings and me have all the necessities is truly inspiring.
 My parents have to wake up super early and go to work, even when it’s very hot.
 When I was younger my mom would work for long hours in a packing house and I would hardly see her.
 Realizing how hard they work to give me and my siblings all we need is amazing.
 Their hard work and dedication is admirable and has influenced me to always push myself and challenge myself in school.”
 Jasmine earned a 4.0 GPA.
 She applied at UC’s and is majoring in Biology.

 “My dad says he will help pay for me to attend college, but it really saddens me since he works as a farm worker and hardly gets money.
 He has other children he needs to care after, and adding a portion of my college tuition will only worsen our financial status.
 I know it will hurt my family financially since we barely get by now.
 However, I hope in the future I’ll have my own classroom and teach students that they can accomplish their dreams.”
-Rosa will attend California State University, Fresno and major in Liberal Arts to pursue education.
+Jacqueline will attend California State University, Fresno and major in Liberal Arts and go into education.

 ROSA HERREJON PEREZ